huggingface/transformers/docs/source/task_summary.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This page shows the most frequent use-cases when using the library.
 The models available allow for many different configurations and a great versatility in use-cases.
-The most simple ones are presented here, showcasing usage for tasks such as question answering, sequence classification, named entity recognition and others.
+The simplest ones are presented here, showcasing usage for tasks such as question answering, sequence classification, named entity recognition and others.

 These examples leverage auto-models, which are classes that will instantiate a model according to a given checkpoint,